 With beef use the cheapest cuts of beef.
 Chuck roasts and steaks with the bone are usually the best buys.
-Cut the beef off of the bone; put the bone in a pot with purified water and boil until all the meat is off of the bone.
+Cut as much beef off of the bone as you can; put the bone in a pot with purified water and simmer for about four hours.
 Throw away the bone.
-Add the vegetables and the broth; add the BIO-8-Powder, and stand aside while your cat/dog eats with gusto.
+Add the vegetables and the broth to the raw beef chunks; add the BIO-8-Powder, and stand aside while your cat/dog eats with gusto.

 Lamb and Pork Butt; Shoulder are prepared the same as Beef.